appdev-platform/psql-repl/POSTGREST.md

 ### How it Works

 1. The client requests a token for the service account (`dbreader`)
-2. The token contains the service account name in its claims
+2. The token contains:
+   - Full service account name in `sub` claim as `system:serviceaccount:psql-repl:dbreader`
+   - Standard Kubernetes claims for authentication
+3. PostgREST validates:
-3. PostgREST validates the token using Kubernetes JWKS
+   - Token signature using Kubernetes JWKS
-4. PostgREST extracts the service account name using `PGRST_JWT_ROLE_CLAIM_KEY`
+4. PostgREST extracts the full service account name from the `sub` claim
-5. PostgREST connects to PostgreSQL assuming the matching role
+5. PostgREST connects to PostgreSQL using the matching role name
 6. PostgreSQL permissions are enforced based on the role grants

 This setup provides secure, OAuth-based authentication while maintaining PostgreSQL's role-based access control.